treefood/light-switch-ui/README.md

 # LightSwitchUI

 This Light Switch UI is designed to work in an internal network to control a Philips Hue Bridge.
 It leverages the API Service that is stored within the Bridge which makes DIY projects easier to develop.
-The UI design of this project is designed to be displayed on a touchscreen displayed in a portrait orientation.
+The UI design of this project is designed for a touchscreen viewed in portrait style.
 More Specifically, it was designed on a 7 inch screen with the resolution of 1024 x 600 (rotated 90 degrees).
 The UI is built using Angular, uses NRWL file architecture, and made native using Electron.

 The UI Color Design follows most of the general principles listed out by [material.io](https://material.io/design/color/dark-theme.html#behavior)